junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Our neighbor Martin?"
 Sam chuckles, "He must have, what, at least four kids with four different women now?"

 John gives him a look, "Like most of men in the city, yes.
-He still has desires, like all of us."
+He has desires, so does all of us.
+There is no point in restraining what people enjoy to do."

-Dean tunes out.
+Dean tunes out the rest of the conversation.

 <br>